-The fall Leadership Newton classes will all be held at Newton Fire Station #3 (2520 South Kansas Avenue in Newton).
-The cost to attend this set of leadership classes will be $100/per Chamber member and $150/non-Chamber member.
-This fee includes all of your leadership learning materials as well as the supper meals locally catered and provided at each class.
-To sign up for these classes or for more information, please contact the Chamber’s Executive Director Pam Stevens via e-mail at: email@example.com or via phone: (316) 283-2560.
+The cost to attend this set of leadership classes will be $125 for Chamber members and $175 for non-members.
+This fee includes all of your leadership learning materials as well as lunch that is locally catered and provided at each class.
+To sign up for these classes or for more information, please contact the Chamber’s Executive Director, Pam Stevens, via e-mail at: email@example.com or via phone: (316) 283-2560.

 “Leadership programs must see themselves as the leadership umbrella of the community, responsible for quality leadership in all aspects of the community.
 To do this they must be constantly looking for ways to partner with other parts of the community to prepare people for leadership participation.”

 Leadership Newton Council:

 Secretary – Pam Stevens